 Indonesian divers find parts of plane wreckage in Java Sea

+“Hopefully we can lift the black boxes in short time to determine the cause of the crash,” military chief Hadi Tjahjanto said.

+Earlier Sunday, search and rescue operations resulted in parts of the plane being found in the sea at a depth of 23 meters (75 feet), leading rescuers to continue searching the area.

-“We received reports from the diver team that the visibility in the water is good and clear, allowing the discovery of some parts of the plane," Air Chief Marshal Hadi Tjahjanto said in a statement.
+“We received reports from the diver team that the visibility in the water is good and clear, allowing the discovery of some parts of the plane," Tjahjanto said in a statement.
 “We are sure that is the point where the plane crashed.”

-He said the objects included broken pieces of fuselage with aircraft registration parts.
+He said the objects found included broken pieces of fuselage with aircraft registration parts.

-Earlier, rescuers pulled out body parts, pieces of clothing and scraps of metal from the surface.
+Earlier, rescuers pulled out body parts, pieces of children's clothing and scraps of metal from the surface.

-“Hopefully until this afternoon the current conditions and the view under the sea are still good so that we can continue the search,” he said.

-The break in the search for Sriwijaya Air Flight 182 came after sonar equipment on a navy ship detected a signal from the aircraft at a location that fit the coordinates from the last contact made by the pilots before the plane went missing on Saturday afternoon.
+The break in the search for Sriwijaya Air Flight 182 came after the navy ship's sonar equipment detected a signal from the aircraft at a location that fit the coordinates from the last contact made by the pilots before the plane disappeared Saturday afternoon, Tjahjanto said.

+The plane was en route from Jakarta to Pontianak, the capital of West Kalimantan province on Indonesia’s Borneo island, on a flight that was expected to take around 90 minutes.

-It’s still unclear what caused the crash.
+It was still unclear what caused it to crash.
 There was no sign of survivors.

 “We are doing our best to save the victims.
 We pray together so that the victims can be found,” he said, adding that he had asked the National Transport Safety Committee to conduct an investigation.